DavidSaffer/davidsaffer.github.io/README.md

 PeerJS removes the need of having a dedicated server.
 Initially I made a version with Socket.IO, but this would require a server.
 The game updates at 60hz, so the server load would be high.
 PeerJS uses the host players' browser to calculate and communicate the game states.

 ### Challenges and Future Aspirations
 Throughout the development of PixelBomber, the first challenge I encountered was chosing the right library to connect clients.
-Once I settled on PeerJS, the hard part was managing all of the edge cases, like players disconnecting or
+Once I settled on PeerJS, the hard part was managing all of the edge cases, like players disconnecting or joining a game that no longer exists.

+Immediate improvments I would like to make, are allowing players to change teams once they have already joined one.
+I removed this functionality to simplify the game logic.

 Looking ahead, plans for PixelBomber include the introduction of new gameplay features, such as power-ups and special abilities, enhancing the strategic depth of the game.
 It could be possible to use openAI's real time gym to train a model that can play the game.
 But my inital attempt was met with chalenges, mainly the asynchornus nature of PeerJS conflicting with the realtime requirment of realtime gym.